vinsonchuong/tutorial-javascript-web-app/README.md

 testing frameworks.

 In this tutorial, we'll write tests using AVA, which supports the newer JavaScript features but does not support running tests in the browser.
+AVA also runs tests in parallel by default, which helps keep the feedback cycle quick.

 Install AVA with: